Installation

 <button class="btn font-normal ">Click me</button>

-You can also obviously extend and/or override the existing styles with your own Tailwind files:
+You can also extend or override the existing styles in your own Tailwind files:

 @import "tailwindcss";